- What I learned Reading Hundreds of Strattera Reviews

 L-tyrosine is "natural" in the sense that it’s an amino acid present in foods.

-L-tyrosine is said to be non-essential because it can be synthesized from phenylalanine in the body by the simple addition of an OH group at the para position of the benzene ring.
-Adderall, by contrast, is a catecholamine-releasing agent; a potent prescription drug that promotes dopamine release to increase attention.
+L-tyrosine is non-essential because it can be synthesized from phenylalanine in the body by the simple addition of an OH group.

 Mixing L-Tyrosine and Adderall

 You might think that it could be dangerous to mix the two because both substances increase synaptic dopamine levels in the brain.

 Increasing dopamine via multiple mechanisms can be dangerous, but l-tyrosine only very weakly and indirectly increases dopamine.

 While it’s not dangerous to mix Adderall and l-tyrosine, you will get more mileage by avoiding co-administration.

 It’s better instead to take l-tyrosine in the evening or even before bed, after Adderall has worn off.
 This works better because dopamine and other catecholamines (norepinephrine) will be depleted after Adderall use during the day.

 Since l-tyrosine is a dopamine precursor, taking it at night will theoretically replenish the dopamine depleted by daytime Adderall use.